 The table of FortiWeb client session histories is not synchronized between HA members.
 If a failover occurs, the new active appliance will recognize that old session cookies are from a FortiWeb, and will allow existing FortiWeb sessions to continue.
 Clients’ existing sessions will not be interrupted.

 Because the new active appliance does not know previous session history, after failover, for existing sessions, FortiWeb cannot enforce actions that are based on:

 New sessions will be formed with the current main appliance.

-For details about what data and settings are synchronized by HA, see HA heartbeat and HA heartbeat & active node election.
+For details about what data and settings are synchronized by HA, see HA heartbeat & synchronization and Configuration settings that are not synchronized by HA.